LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 1. Do you complete annual library statistics that you send to CIPFA, and have these been done for financial year 2020/2021?
 2. If so, please provide the data in machine-readable format.

-Here's how annual public library statistics currently work.
+Here's how public library statistics currently work.

 1. Library services compile data into a spreadsheet each financial year, from various library sources
 2. These spreadsheets are sent to CIPFA by the end of July
 3. CIPFA work on the data, providing reports for corporate subscribers in December.
+4. The public can only ever access machine readable data via Freedom of Information.

 <div class="mermaid">
     flowchart LR